Akhil353/akhil_2025/_posts/Foundation/2024-09-10-coop_project.md

 ---
 layout: post
 toc: True
-title: HTML Hacks
+title: Coop Coding
-description: Playing with HTML
+description: Working with a partner to create a program
 type: ccc
 permalink: /coop
 ---